danielhenrymantilla/drop-with-owned-fields.rs/README.md

 to that field.
 These two operations are `unsafe`, despite the notorious soundness of the whole pattern, which is quite unfortunate.
-The objective of this crate is to properly identify and automate this "notoriously sound" pattern, so as to expose a _safe and sound_ API for users to take advantage of, with all the power of the type system supporting them and gently nudging them away from bugs.
+The objective of this crate is to properly identify and automate this "notoriously sound" pattern, so as to expose a _safe and sound_ API for users to take advantage of, with all the power of the type system supporting them and astly nudging them away from bugs.

 ## Examples